Blog: World Leprosy Day: fighting for a world free from leprosy in the spirit of Gandhi

 World Leprosy Day

 World Leprosy Day takes place every year on the last Sunday of January.
 In India, it’s always on January 30, the anniversary of Mahatma Gandhi’s death.
 In 2022, the last Sunday will also fall on January 30.
 World Leprosy Day was established in 1954 by French philanthropist and writer, Raoul Follereau.
 The aim is to increase public awareness and knowledge about leprosy (also known as Hansen’s disease) and inform stakeholders leprosy can be prevented, treated, and cured.
 Follereau was also founder of the Raoul Follereau Foundation, which is committed to the fight against leprosy and poverty.
 Today, all leprosy organizations worldwide, including NLR, draw annual attention to the situation of all persons affected.
 On this day we commemorate all the people who have to deal with this age-old disease, which mainly affects people in poverty.
 Every year 200,000 people are still diagnosed with leprosy.
 People dealing with the disease deserve a dignified and happy life.
 Everyone has that right, but some need a little extra help.
 Giving help can also make a person happy.
 As Raoul Follereau once said, in the spirit of Gandhi: “To live is to help live.
 We have to create happiness for others in order to be happy!”
-The theme for World Leprosy Day 2022 is therefore: United for Dignity!
-What does dignity mean to you?
+The theme for World Leprosy Day 2023 is therefore: Act Now.
+End Leprosy!
+How can you help?
 Leave your comments and reply.